esther494/PCMonitoringSystem/README.md

 - PA2 & PA3 are for the UART transmission from the Python script
 - PA8 & PC9 are for the I2C of the temperature & humidity sensor

+## Temperature & Humidity Sensor
+I created a library to receive temperature and humidity values from the sensor.
+You can find this [here](PCMonitoringSystem/Core/Src/am2320.c).
+The command to send to read the regsiters and the register addresses for temperature and humidity were all found in the [datasheet of the sensor](https://cdn-shop.adafruit.com/product-files/3721/AM2320.pdf).

+## CPU & RAM Usage
+I wrote a script in Python to continuously send data serially over the port to the Nucleo board.
+The Serial Port of the UART configured in STM32MX was COM3 and the baud rate of both the receiver and the transmitter was 9600.

+Since the size of the data buffer was not consistent (percentage can be one or two digits), I added a feature to add a space if the CPU or RAM usage decreased under 10% to keep the data size the same.
+The data was sent every 2 seconds.
+This script can be found [here](send_pc_infor.py).